History of the New York Giants: 2008–2016

-The Giants' 12–4 record in 2008 earned them a first-round bye in the playoffs.
-They won 11 of their first 12 games before stumbling to lose four of their last five, including a 23–11 loss to the Eagles in the NFC Divisional Playoffs.
-Manning threw for 3,238 yards, 21 touchdowns, and 10 interceptions, and was named to the Pro Bowl after the season.
+The Giants' 12–4 record in 2008 earned them the number one seed in the NFC and a first-round bye in the playoffs.
+They won 11 of their first 12 games before stumbling to lose four of their last five, including a 23–11 loss to the Philadelphia Eagles in the NFC Divisional Playoffs.
+Manning threw for 3,238 yards, 21 touchdowns, and 10 interceptions, and was named to the 2009 Pro Bowl after the season.
 Other standouts included Brandon Jacobs and Derrick Ward who both rushed for 1,000 yards (who helped the Giants lead the NFL in rushing yards); Justin Tuck, who led the team with 12 sacks; and Antonio Pierce, who was the team's leading tackler.
 The Giants featured a balanced offense with no receiver topping 600 receiving yards.

 The Giants won their first five games in 2009, but lost their next four.
-After beating the Atlanta Falcons in overtime, they lost badly to Denver on Thanksgiving.
-They defeated Dallas 31–24 in Week 13, then lost 45–38 to Philadelphia the next week.
-At 8–6, they still had a chance to make the playoffs, but losses to Carolina and Minnesota to finish the season left them out of the playoffs at 8–8.
+After beating the Atlanta Falcons 34–31 in overtime, they lost badly to the Denver Broncos 26–6 on Thanksgiving Day.
+They defeated the Dallas Cowboys 31–24 in Week 13, then lost 45–38 to the Philadelphia Eagles the next week.
+At 8–6, they still had a chance to make the playoffs, but losses to the Carolina Panthers and the Minnesota Vikings to finish the season left them out of the playoffs at 8–8.

 In the spring of 2010, construction on the New Meadowlands Stadium (now MetLife Stadium) was completed, and the Giants and Jets opened it in August with their annual preseason game.
-In the regular season, they won their home opener against Carolina, 31–18, avenging their late-season loss from the previous year.
-They went on the road to play Indianapolis in the second "Manning Bowl" in Week 2.
+In the 2010 regular season, they won their home opener against the Carolina Panthers, 31–18, avenging their late-season loss from the previous year.
+They went on the road to play the Indianapolis Colts in the second "Manning Bowl" in Week 2.
 Peyton outplayed Eli (who threw for just 161 yards) in a 38–14 Colts victory.
 Discipline became a growing problem for the Giants during the season.
 In the Colts game, Jacobs threw his helmet into the stands, and in the next game, offensive tackle David Diehl ripped off the helmet of Tennessee Titans cornerback Cortland Finnegan.